serbulent/HOPER/Reproduction/ppi_representations/readme.md

 You can make protein names using **edgelist_code.py** These names will be needed later for the node2vec.py and HOPE.py files.
 Do not forget the location information.

-* You can use small sample for application (The sample interaction is randomly generated) (Reproduction/ppi_representations/data/small_example.xlsx)
+* You can use small sample for application .
+The sample interaction is randomly generated (Reproduction/ppi_representations/data/small_example.xlsx)

 * Preprocessing is required for the IntAct database.
 The relevant code for this  https://github.com/serbulent/HOPER/blob/main/Reproduction/ppi_representations/intact_data_preprocess.py